If you appoint the Designer to prepare work for you on a project or ongoing basis, you are bound by the following Terms & Conditions.

 3. Project acceptance

-Acceptance of the estimate/proposal Phase Creative provides you with is deemed acknowledgement and agreement to the the following terms and conditions.
+Acceptance of the estimate/proposal the Designer provides you with is deemed acknowledgement and agreement to the the following terms and conditions.
 Fixed Fee components of estimates are firm for three months from the date of proposal.
 Estimates not accepted within that time may be subject to adjustment.

 At the time of proposal, the Designer will provide the client with a written estimate or quotation.
 The terms and conditions can be read on the the Designer website.